 Michael Melia, MD – Fellowship Program Director

-Dr. Melia is an Associate Professor of Medicine in the Infectious Diseases (ID) Division at Johns Hopkins.
-He has been the director of the Johns Hopkins ID Fellowship Training Program since July 2015 after having served as the associate director beginning in January 2010, and he served as the Chair of the IDSA training program director’s committee since October 2019.
-He is the current Chair of the IDSA Medical Education Community of Practice ID Week Workgroup.
-He is also associate director of the Osler Medical Housestaff Training Program, focusing on faculty engagement and housestaff couching.
+Dr. Michael Melia is an Associate Professor of Medicine in the ID Division.
+He has been the director of the Johns Hopkins ID fellowship training program since July 2015, after having served as the associate director beginning in January 2010.
+He served as Chair of the IDSA Training Program Directors’ Committee from October 2019 through October 2021.
+He is the current Vice Chair of the IDSA Medical Education Community of Practice and served as its IDWeek Workgroup Chair from 2019-2021.
+He is also an associate director of the Osler Medical Housestaff Training Program, focusing on faculty engagement and housestaff coaching.

-He is a passionate educator and works with learners at multiple stages of training.
-Dr. Melia is clinical active in both the inpatient and outpatient arenas for both the “general infectious diseases” and HIV services.
+Dr. Melia is a passionate educator and works with learners at multiple stages of training.
+He is clinically active in both the inpatient and outpatient arenas for both the “general infectious diseases” and HIV services.
 He spends the majority of his research efforts engaged in medical education research.
-His clinical research interests include Lyme disease, Norcardia infections, and viral hepatitis.
+His clinical research interests have included Lyme disease, Nocardia infections, and viral hepatitis.
 Melia Research Dashboard and Publications

-Natasha Chida, MD, MSPH – Fellowship Program Associate Director
+Sonya Krishnan, MD, MHS – Fellowship Program Associate Director

 Mamuka Machaidze, MD – Fellowship Program Assistant Director